snapsinazfs/snapsinazfs/README.md

  If you intend to contribute, please adhere to the code style of the project, which generally follows standard recommendations for C#, with small deviations if and when I think they improve the readability of the code.
 Most jarringly, that means native types and native function calls will generally use the names of their native counterparts.
- I will publish ReSharper settings files that reflect the general formatting rules used, once there is a significant amount of code in the project and the style has therefore become more stable.
+ I have included ReSharper settings files that reflect the general formatting rules used.

  If you happen to _really_ want to contribute to this project in a major way, I'm happy to collaborate.
 For now, though, I would prefer for such collaboration to occur via pull requests from a fork of this repository, branched